-While data availability varies across regions, FIs could assess the specificity and accuracy of the available data using a data hierarchy (e.g., Figure C1 explores ways to improve data quality over time).
+While data availability varies across regions, financial institutions could assess the specificity and accuracy of the available data using a data hierarchy (see, for example, Figure C1 and explore ways to improve data quality over time.
 For example, one may focus on moving from sector average data to region- or project-specific energy use data by refining the due diligence or loan application process in countries with the most project finance exposure.
-Any significant changes to the portfolio emissions should result in recalculation of target baseline as defined in the SBTi Target Validation Criteria for FIs.
+Any significant changes to the portfolio emissions should result in recalculation of target baseline as defined in the SBTi Target Validation Criteria for financial institutions.